Akii/blog/posts/2017-06-04-eventsourcing-in-haskell.markdown

 author: Philipp Maier
 summary:
   Introduction to projections and event sourcing aggregates in Haskell.
-  At first, I'll give a brief implementation of projections using foldl along with an example.
+  First I'll give a brief implementation of projections using `foldl` along with an example.
   After that, I explain my approach of using a simple Monad transformer stack to implement aggregates and make actions composable.
 tags: Event Sourcing, Haskell, Domain-Driven Design
 discussId: post-1